SKAHP/One-Engi/media-ethics.md

 discussion toward substantive issues and integrating appropriate theory into the

 decision-making process.
 It seeks to empower students to do ethics themselves,

 under the old adage that teaching someone to fish lasts a lifetime, and providing fish

 only saves the day.

-    **Media Ethics: Issues and Cases** arrives on the scene at a strategic time in higher
+&gt;Media Ethics: Issues and Cases arrives on the scene at a strategic time in higher

 education.
 Since the late nineteenth century, ethical questions have been taken from